โรคการกดทับเส้นประสาทบริเวณข้อมือ (carpal tunnel syndrome)

 Corticosteroids help relieve pressure on the median nerve, so your pain will be subsided.
 It works by decreasing symptoms of inflammation and swelling.
 Corticosteroid injections are more effective than oral corticosteroids for the treatment of carpal tunnel syndrome.

-There is also evidence that treating the arthritis may reduce symptoms for carpal tunnel syndrome that is caused by rheumatoid arthritis or other inflammatory arthritis.
+There is also evidence that treating arthritis may reduce symptoms of carpal tunnel syndrome that is caused by rheumatoid arthritis or other inflammatory arthritis.
 But, there has not yet been enough supporting evidence for it.

 Surgery may be advised by your doctor based on the severity of your symptoms or the unresponsiveness to other treatments.
 Carpal tunnel surgery helps to relieve pressure by performing a cut of the ligament that puts pressure on the median nerve.